warrenc5/glance-image-compress/README.md

 it uses a /pub volume which must be big enough to hold the input file and the output file at the same time

-it uses compose to mount volumes for output it uses the openstack environment script if mounted at /openrc.sh it is configurable through environment variables
+it uses compose to mount volumes for output it uses the openstack environment script if mounted at /openrc.sh if it exists it is configurable through environment variables

 usage